hugerte/hugerte/README.md

 It is easy to [configure the UI](https://www.tiny.cloud/docs/tinymce/6/customize-ui/) of your rich text editor to match the design of your site, product or application.
 Due to its flexibility, you can [configure the editor](https://www.tiny.cloud/docs/tinymce/6/basic-setup/) with as much or as little functionality as you like, depending on your requirements.

-With [50+ powerful plugins available](https://www.tiny.cloud/tinymce/features/), and content editable as the basis of TinyMCE, adding additional functionality is as simple as including a single line of code.
+With [30 powerful plugins available](https://www.tiny.cloud/tinymce/features/), and content editable as the basis of HugeRTE, adding additional functionality is as simple as including a single line of code.

 Realizing the full power of most plugins requires only a few lines more.

 ### Extensibility

 Sometimes your editor requirements can be quite unique, and you need the freedom and flexibility to innovate.
-Thanks to TinyMCE being open source, you can view the source code and develop your own extensions for custom functionality to meet your own requirements.
+Thanks to HugeRTE being open source, you can view the source code and develop your own extensions for custom functionality to meet your own requirements.

-The TinyMCE [API](https://www.tiny.cloud/docs/tinymce/6/apis/tinymce.root/) is exposed to make it easier for you to write custom functionality that fits within the existing framework of TinyMCE [UI components](https://www.tiny.cloud/docs/tinymce/6/custom-ui-components/).
+The HugeRTE [API](https://www.tiny.cloud/docs/tinymce/6/apis/tinymce.root/) is exposed to make it easier for you to write custom functionality that fits within the existing framework of HugeRTE [UI components](https://www.tiny.cloud/docs/tinymce/6/custom-ui-components/).
+Just don't forget to replace every instance of the `tinymce` object in the TinyMCE docs by `hugerte`.

 ## Compiling and contributing

-In 2019 the decision was made to transition our codebase to a monorepo.
+In 2019 TinyMCE made the decision to transition their codebase to a monorepo.
 For information on compiling and contributing, see: [contribution guidelines](https://github.com/tinymce/tinymce/blob/master/CONTRIBUTING.md).

 As an open source product, we encourage and support the active development of our software.

 ## Want more information?

-Visit the [TinyMCE website](https://tiny.cloud/) and check out the [TinyMCE documentation](https://www.tiny.cloud/docs/).
+Visit the [HugeRTE website](https://tiny.cloud/) and check out the [TinyMCE documentation](https://www.tiny.cloud/docs/) until we host the docs ourselves.